awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    1. In the stage where you want to add your action, choose **Edit stage**, and then choose **\+ Add action group**\.

    1. In **Edit action**, in **Action name**, enter the name of your action\.
 The **Action provider** list displays provider options by category\.
 Look for the category \(for example, **Deploy**\)\.
 Under the category, choose the provider \(for example, **AWS CodeDeploy**\)\.
+In **Region**, choose the AWS Region where the resource is created or where you plan to create it\.
+The **Region** field designates where the AWS resources are created for this action type and provider type\.
+This field only displays for actions where the action provider is an AWS service\.
+The **Region** field defaults to the same AWS Region as your pipeline\.

-      For more information about the requirements for actions in AWS CodePipeline, including names for input and output artifacts and how they are used, see [Action Structure Requirements in AWS CodePipeline](reference-pipeline-structure.md#action-requirements)\.
+      For more information about the requirements for actions in CodePipeline, including names for input and output artifacts and how they are used, see [Action Structure Requirements in CodePipeline](reference-pipeline-structure.md#action-requirements)\.
+For examples of adding action providers and using the default fields for each provider, see [Create a Pipeline \(Console\)](pipelines-create.md#pipelines-create-console)\.

+      To add CodeBuild as a build action or test action to a stage, see [Use CodePipeline with CodeBuild to Test Code and Run Builds](https://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html) in the *CodeBuild User Guide*\.
 **Note**
 Some action providers, such as GitHub, require you to connect to the provider's website before you can complete the configuration of the action\.
 When you connect to a provider's website, make sure you use the credentials for that website\.
 Do not use your AWS credentials\.

    1. When you have finished configuring your action, choose **Save**\.
 **Note**
-You cannot rename an action or a stage in the console view\.
-You can add a stage or action with the name you want to change, and then delete the old one\.
+You cannot rename a stage in the console view\.
+You can add a stage with the name you want to change, and then delete the old one\.
 Make sure you have added all the actions you want in that stage before you delete the old one\.

 1. When you have finished editing your pipeline, choose **Save** to return to the summary page\.
 **Important**